 The Academy of Magi

-While historians tend to divide Arkhemian history into two great eras, the period that separates the Pre-Magical and the Magical ages, could be considered an era onto itself (albeit a much smaller one).
+While historians tend to divide Arkhemian history into two great eras, the Pre-Magical and the Magical ages, the truth is that the period that separates these two could be considered an era onto itself (albeit a much smaller one).
 This was a period of near constant warfare.
 Between men and Dragons and between men and other men.
-Powerful city-states expanded, annexing smaller neighbors and forming the basis for what would become the great kingdoms that fought the unification wars.
+Powerful city-states expanded, annexing smaller neighbors and forming the basis for what would become the great kingdoms that fought the Unification Wars.
 It was also during this time that the very first Mages came to be.

 At first, Mages were rare, odd men and women, keeping mostly to themselves and dedicating their lives to the pursuit of Magical knowledge.
 Their extraordinary abilities, however, did not allow them to avoid the conflicts surrounding them.
 Monarchs sought to enlist their services and while some welcomed the life of privilege that came with being a king’s advisor, most saw this as a sort of servitude beneath their talents.

 The very first school of Magic was founded in Saggad in 1673 B.U. and it became a beacon for Mages across all of Arkhemia.
 Soon, its library became the largest repository of knowledge in the world.
 Graduates from the School of Saggad returned to their homelands vastly more knowledgeable than their local predecessors and decided to open their own versions of the School, following the curriculum of their alma mater.
 The network of Schools of Magic formally became the Academy of Magi in 1605 B.U. both as a means to better organize their collective pursuit of knowledge and as a political statement to every Monarch attempting to use Mages as their personal tools and weapons.
 As proclaimed in its founding documents, the Academy was to be a place for learning.
 No matter where its schools were built, they would remain neutral in the wars of Kings.